-- 5. Exception: Any manager who has managed 2 years and is in good standing with coach and school will letter. - 6.
-Exception: If team qualifies for state all on regional team roster will letter. - 7.
-In special cases such as injury/illness, the Coach will use their dicretion in awarding a letter. - M.L.
-Wrestling - 1.
-The athlete must have wrestled in four Varsity matches for points to count towards a letter. - 2.
+- 6. Exception: If team qualifies for state all on regional team roster will letter. - 7.
+In special cases such as injury/illness, the Coach will use their discretion in awarding a letter.

+L. Wrestling

+- 1. The athlete must have wrestled in four Varsity matches for points to count towards a letter. - 2.
 The athlete must finish the season. - 3.
 The athlete must be in good standing with the school policies, team rules, and the coaching staff at Campus High School. - 4.
 The athlete is a senior, who by consistent participation gives depth to our team.